Don't Get Phished!

 The Department of Justice advises e-mail users to "stop, look and call" if they receive a suspicious e-mail.

 - Stop.
-Resist the urge to immediately respond to a suspicious e-mail - and to provide the information requested - despite urgent or exaggerated claims.
+Resist the urge to immediately respond to a suspicious call or email - and to provide the information requested - despite urgent or exaggerated claims.

 - Call.
 Telephone the organization identified, using a number that you know to be legitimate.